1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 HCA Houston Healthcare

-Gastroparesis is a long-term stomach problem.
-It slows or stops the movement of food from the stomach to the small intestine.
-The physical symptoms—like nausea, vomiting, bloating, early fullness, and weight loss—are clear.
+Gastroparesis is a chronic stomach disorder.
+It reduces or halts the process of food passage in the stomach to the small intestine.
+Physical symptoms such as nausea, vomiting, bloating, early fullness, and loss of weight are obvious.

 This gap can lead to: